Kepnang2/alx-low_level_programming/0x01-variables_if_else_while/README.md

-#Task 11.
+#Task 12
-Write a program that prints all possible different combinations of three digits.
+Write a program that prints all possible combinations of two two-digit numbers.
-Numbers must be separated by ,, followed by a space
+The numbers should range from 0 to 99